gkarakatsoulis/NeoSpan/README.md

 c) Merging base count matrices

-d) Detection of somatic mutations. **Our -modified- tool considers additionally the pathologist region annotation for further removing germline variants and reducing the false positives.**
+d) Detection of somatic mutations. **Our -modified, region informed - tool considers additionally the pathologist region annotation for further removing germline variants and reducing the false positives.**

 For a more thorough description, refer to the [SComatic README](https://github.com/cortes-ciriano-lab/SComatic/blob/main/README.md#detection-of-somatic-mutations-in-single-cell-data-sets-using-scomatic).